 Big button phones and large print address books are very helpful.
 Task lighting by the phone also helps, along with programming the speed dial function to store numbers with one button.
 BT customers with sight loss can get a free directory enquiries service, without being registered as visually impaired.
 To find out more and register ring 0800 587 0195.
 Your GP or optician can sign the application form.

 You may find watching TV becomes more difficult.
-In the first instance, try sitting closer to the screen, this will not harm your eyes.
+In the first instance, try sitting closer to the screen; this will not harm your eyes.
 If it is not practical to do so, you could try a telescopic magnifier, which you can ask your low vision service about.
-Facing the screen directly can place your worst vision in front of the screen.
-If one eye is better than the other, try turning your chair about 45 degrees so you are able to look at the screen with your better eye.
+Facing the screen directly can place your worst vision in front of the screen so if one eye is better than the other, try turning your chair about 45 degrees so you are able to look at the screen with your better eye.
 Some people with central vision loss use Eccentric Viewing techniques for tasks such as watching TV, where they identify the clearest part of their vision and learn to use it effectively.
 It's worth bearing in mind that if you are using Eccentric Viewing a larger TV screen will not help you see more.
 You can also try locating the TV away from windows, doors or lamps.
 Alternatively, try closing curtains to reduce glare and adjust the picture colour and contrast.
 Find out more information about using Eccentric Viewing with our Skills for Seeing training.

 Large button remote controls are compatible with most TVs and are available from low vision suppliers.
-A piece of brightly coloured tape on the back can make the remote easier to find.
-Also, using paint, nail varnish or correcting fluid to highlight one or two key buttons can help you to navigate the controls.
-A ‘bump- on’ sticker can also be used if you have difficulty finding the TV on/off switch.
-The ‘Big Print’ is a weekly large print subscription newspaper delivered by post and has a TV and radio guide.
+A piece of brightly coloured tape on the back of the remote can make it easier to find.
+Using paint, nail varnish or correcting fluid to highlight one or two key buttons can also help you to navigate the controls or a ‘bump-on’ sticker can also be used if you have difficulty finding the TV on/off switch.
+The ‘Big Print’ is a weekly large print subscription newspaper delivered by post that has a TV and radio guide.